pallotron/yubiswitch/README.md

 - [x] Add "Start at login" feature

+- [x] Support for basic AppleScript comomands: KeyOn/KeyOff

 - [ ] Feature: lock computer when yubikey is removed (use IOServiceAddMatchingNotification in IOKit?)

+- [ ] Feature: check update features, check if current version is the latest.
+Connect to github somehow

 - [ ] Support more yubikeys nano on multiple USB slots